awyeh64/Tanzanian_Water_Well_Predictor/README.md

 ![Tanzania_train](/reports/figures/Tanzania_train.jpg)

-This is a map of wells in the country that we aim to predict the status of.
+To judge our model, we are given data on wells in which we do not know the status of.
+We will aim to predict the status of these wells with the best performance that we can.
+This is a map showing all the locations of wells with an unknown status that we aim to fill in.

 ![Tanzania_test](/reports/figures/Tanzania_test.jpg)